toolstack/wp-developers-homepage/readme.txt

 * Set an age limit for the tickets displayed.
 * Set the timeout before new data is loaded.
 * Schedule a WP Cron job to load the data in the background.
-* Shortcode to display both tickets and stats on the frontend.
+* Shortcode/Gutenberg Block to display both tickets and stats on the frontend.
 * Optionally includes tickets from GitHub.

 = GitHub Support =